Understanding Neurodivergence: Embracing Strengths in ADHD and Dyslexia

 Develop pride in their interests and abilities

 Representation matters.
 Learning about successful neurodivergent individuals can be hugely empowering.
-Many well-known figures across science, sport, business, arts and technology are openly ADHD, dyslexic or autistic – demonstrating that difference and success coexist.
+Many well-known figures across science, sport, business, arts, and technology are openly ADHD, dyslexic, or autistic – demonstrating that difference and success coexist.

 A Strengths-Based Future